 “All prideful ones burn.”

-[PLEASE NOTE]: I am a rep for Blaze Publishers and was given a digital ARC to review.
+[PLEASE NOTE]: All quotations were taken from an Advanced Reader Copy made of uncorrected proof.
+Quotations may be different in the final published version.
+I am a rep for Blaze Publishers and was given a digital ARC to review.
 This did not affect my review in a positive or negative way – all the opinions are honest and my own.

 To celebrate the release of Digging in the Stars, Blaze publishers are hosting an Instagram contest!